Undergraduate Life Science Research at RU

 Check out the DLS SURF videos to explore examples of student research projects and better understand what undergraduate research involves!

-To secure a research position, we recommend you begin to reach out to faculty the semester before you want to begin.
+To secure a research position for credit, we recommend you begin to reach out to faculty the semester before you want to begin by sending an email to them.

 Write a concise email expressing your interest in their research and your desire to participate in their work.